When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 The truth is sometimes companies have to let people go.
 Once all the under-performers have been fired, the next round of cuts will probably target the fluff jobs or the workplace jerks.

 No one in charge enjoys firing, but they would especially not fire a friend.
 Don’t pursue friendship just to avoid losing your job, but this is one of the perks to being well-liked around the office.
+Learning some basic principles of persuasion can help you establish yourself in the workplace without being manipulative.

 3. Update your resume every 6 months